 Pest and disease management and research services (MU16003)

-It is tasked with delivering new farm-focused resources and education, and with maintaining AGORA, the industry’s web-based pest and disease management knowledge database, which was established in earlier levy-funded work.
-Accessing AGORA requires an assigned username and password.
+All resources produced by the project team remain available to growers via AGORA online library of mushroom pest, disease and hygiene information (password protected).
 If you’re unsure of your details, require access for new staff members, or would like to arrange a time for a phone tutorial on how to use AGORA, contact Judy Allan at email@example.com or on 02 6767 1057.

-This project is a strategic levy investment in the Hort Innovation Mushroom Fund
+This project was a strategic levy investment in the Hort Innovation Mushroom Fund